johngalt603/johngalt603/README.md

-- 👋 Hi, I’m @johngalt603 - currently reside in the greater Charlotte area, but grew up in NH/MA.
+- 👋 Hi, I’m @johngalt603 - I currently reside in the greater Charlotte area, but was born and grew up in New England (NH/MA/ME).
-- 👀 I’m interested in all things hardware/homelab, along with networking, storage, and cybersecurity.
+- 👀 I’m interested in all things PC gaming & hardware hacking/homelab, along with my day job as an IT Professional, focused on IT consulting.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently taking a well deserved mental health break and brushing up on some long overdue professional certifications (CompTIA, Microsoft, Fortinet, VMware, and Nutanix).
-- 💞️ I’m looking to collaborate on ... any interesting projects you think might be interesting!
+- 💞️ I’m looking to collaborate on ... any consulting engagements or fun side projects with like-minded folks.
-- 📫 chris dot messer at outlook dot com
+- 📫 Connect with me via: ???

 <!---
 johngalt603/johngalt603 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.